awslabs/aws-mysql-jdbc/README.md

 ### Setup

-After installing Amazon Corretto or Java as directed in the requirements section, use the following command to clone the driver repository:
+After installing Amazon Corretto or Java as directed in the prerequisites section, use the following command to clone the driver repository:

 ```bash
 $ git clone https://github.com/awslabs/aws-mysql-jdbc.git